ldpliu/enhancements-1/enhancements/sig-architecture/30-clusterset-override/README.md

    verbs: ["create"]
 ```

-Note: If I want to create a managedclusterset which `ClusterLabel` is not set, the permission `managedclustersets/clusterlabels` is not needed.
+Note: If I want to create a managedClusterSet which `ClusterLabel` is not set, the permission `managedclustersets/clusterlabel` is not needed.
-If I create a managedclusterset with `ClusterLabel` `cluster.open-cluster-management.io/clusterset=<Value>`.
-The `<Value>` must be clusterset name, if not the request will be forbidden.
+If I create a managedClusterSet with `ClusterLabel` `cluster.open-cluster-management.io/clusterset=<Value>`.
+The `<Value>` must be managedClusterSet name, if not the request will be forbidden.
 (Forward Compatibility)

 b.
-Add a label for managedcluster
+Add a label for managedCluster
-Currently, Anyone who has `update` permission to a managedCluster could update the managedCluster label(except label `cluster.open-cluster-management.io/clusterset=<xxx>`).
+Currently, anyone who has `update` permission to a managedCluster could update the managedCluster label(except label `cluster.open-cluster-management.io/clusterset=<xxx>`).
-In this proposal, the clusterset could use any label to select managedclusters.
-So when the managedcluster add a label, it may lead to the cluster added to a clusterset if the clusterset match the label.
-So we also need an permission to control the managedcluster's label change.
+In this proposal, the managedClusterSet could use any label to select managedclusters.
+So when the managedCluster add a label, it may lead to the managedCluster added to a managedClusterSet if the managedClusterSet match the label.
+So we also need an permission to control the managedCluster's label change.

 we use a subresource `managedclusters/label` to control the permission of managedCluster's label change.

 So if I want to create a managedCluster named `mc1`, which has a label `region: apac`.
 I must have the following permission.
+- `create` permission to managedCluster `mc1`
+- `create` permission to subresource `managedclusters/label` with value `region:apac`

+The permissions should be like:
 ```yaml
 kind: ClusterRole
 apiVersion: rbac.authorization.k8s.io/v1